SimonHanischSAG/WxResilience/README.md

 metaData.conversion.service.ifcname=wx.resilienceDemoInvokeChain.pub
 metaData.conversion.service.svcname=mapMyMetaDataToWxMetaData
 </code></pre>
-WxResilience will then use that service an map your metaData on demand to wxMetaData like you have implemented this.
+WxResilience will then use that service an map your metaData on demand to wxMetaData depending onk how you have implemented this service.
+(Compare with example service  WxResilienceDemoMetaData/wx.resilienceDemoMetaData.pub:mapMyMetaDataToWxMetaData)

 <h2>Special features of error handling</h2>